Let’s Talk About White Wine Regions

 2. Piedmont, Italy

-Italy is renowned for its fantastic, full-bodied red wines, but its white wines should not be overlooked too!
+Piedmont is renowned for its fantastic, full-bodied red wines, but its white wines should not be overlooked!
 Cortese, a grape variety used to make Gavi wine, is indigenous to Piedmont.
-This white wine is refreshing and light, making it ideal for an aperitif or pairing it with a salad.
+This white wine is refreshing and light, making it ideal aperitif or salad pairing.

 Did you know Cortese, a grape variety used to make Gavi wine, is indigenous to Piedmont?